aisingapore/TagUI/README.md

 The goal for TA.Gui v2.0 is to push the boundaries of what is possible to be done by an automation tool.

 By reproducing increasingly complex cognitive interactions that represent our intentions, we can let computers work on repetitive or time-critical tasks that people need to get done.
 This helps free up people's time for higher-value activities, or simply for more leisure.
-Suggestions or pull requests that support this goal are certainly welcome.
+Suggestions or pull requests that support this goal are welcome.

 To feedback bugs, suggestions or pull requests, kindly [raise an issue](https://github.com/tebelorg/TA.Gui/issues) or email support@tebel.org